SenthilNayagan/senthilnayagan.github.io/_posts/data/olap-datastore/apache-pinot/2022-12-07-running-apache-pinot-locally.markdown

 toc: true
 ---

-Apache Pinot can be run in any of the following:
+Apache Pinot can be run in any of the following environments:

 - **locally** on our own computer
 - in **Docker**
 - in **Kubernetes**

-Here, we'll discuss about how to deploy and run Apache Pinot *locally* on our computer as a standalone instance.
+Here, we'll discuss about how to deploy and run Apache Pinot *locally* on our computer.

 # Download Apache Pinot